npm.devtool.tech

 • TaggedUnion - Create a union of types that share a common discriminant property.

-• IntRange - Generate a union of numbers.
+• IntRange - Generate a union of numbers (includes the start and excludes the end).

 • ArrayIndices - Provides valid indices for a constant array or tuple.